jsb1/Repetier-Firmware/README.md

 - optimized for old plywood printers.
 If You have a model with stiff (metal or acrylic) frame You can set xy-acceleration to 5000 mm/s^2 and beyond
 - heated bed thermistor values are for CTC clones - and guessed.
 Be careful with bed temp settings!
 - no optimizations for jerk and filament acceleration advance yet
-- compile with arduino tools 1.6.12 or later ( see boards manager ), set Arduino/Genuino Mega 2560, processor type ATmega 1280
+- bed zero position is at left and lowest (near to front).
+Whhen I set it to bed center there are issues with soft endstops.
+I'll discuss that with repetier team when major issues are resolved

 Installation:
-I'm using usbasp directly connected to the main processors isp port - nothing else tested yet.
-Usel "upload with programmer" in arduino ide.
+Compile with arduino tools 1.6.12 or later ( see boards manager ), set Arduino/Genuino Mega 2560, processor type ATmega 1280 I'm using usbasp directly connected to the main processors isp port - nothing else tested yet.
+Use "upload with programmer" in arduino ide.

 ## !!!
 BIG FAT WARNNIG: do not enable display code.
 It killed parts of my hardware!
 I'll remove this message when issues are resolved. !!!